Skip to main content

 SSR Submission Process

-4. Proceed to Data Validation & Verification (DVV) process
+4. Proceed to the Data Validation & Verification (DVV) process

 It is now the resting time for the HEIs.